GyroSuperintelligence/BabyLM/docs/Guides.md

     1. **Deterministic traceability**

-        Ciphertext is derived solely from the agent's secret key, the exact Gene snapshot, and the cycle index.
+        Ciphertext is derived solely from the agent's secret key, the exact Cycle Decoded, and the cycle index.
 Any auditor with those three can recompute the keystream and confirm integrity.

     2. **Physics‑native mixing**